 One of the US Department of Energy’s goals is to find ways of replacing hydrocarbons derived from fossil fuels with hydrocarbons that are produced using biomass.
 Scientists haven’t been able to model the molecular processes central to achieving this goal with the rigor needed because these processes involve hundreds to thousands of atoms that must be modeled to chemical accuracy to pin down the mechanism for converting biomass-derived molecules into usable fuels.
 Combining innovations in molecular theory, modeling software, and the underlying algorithms with access to world leading supercomputers such as Frontier is key to our project’s success.

-Scheduled for delivery in 2021, Frontier will accelerate innovation in science and technology and maintain US leadership in high-performance computing and artificial intelligence.
+Delivered in 2021 and scheduled for early operations in 2022, Frontier will accelerate innovation in science and technology and maintain US leadership in high-performance computing and artificial intelligence.
 Frontier users will model the entire lifespan of a nuclear reactor, uncover disease genetics, and build on recent developments in science and technology to further integrate artificial intelligence with data analytics and modeling and simulation.

 |Peak Performance||27 PF||200 PF||> 1.5 EF|